peterszerzo/psz-cms/db/projects/show/scaling-tricks-for-geo.md

-I spent some time thinking up some coding patterns that made my recent interactive mapping code less bulky, more modular, and all in all more fun to write and maintain.
+I spent some time thinking up some software tricks that made my recent interactive mapping code less bulky, more modular, and all in all more fun to write and maintain.
 Finally, I extracted and collected them into this blog post.
 For those of you looking to see live, breathing code, this [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) sums things up in a somewhat unpolished nutshell.

-Some topics I touch on:
+Otherwise, help yourselves right below for a couple of ideas on the following topics:
 * a focused look at interactive data visualizations within larger front-end architectures.
 * a smarter flavor of geodata that reintroduces featureful data models inside interactive map views.
 * a scetch of a visualization lifecycle that works the same way for various forms of displayable data, whether they need additional shape files loaded or not.
-* a word on visualization.
+* a structure for rendering code that works with all of the above.

 The technology stack: [d3.js](http://d3js.org/) render using [Backbone.js](http://backbonejs.org/) data models, carried over into [GeoJSON](http://geojson.org/) format.
 That said, the ideas and code samples from this post may work well with other MV* frameworks or in [React](http://facebook.github.io/react/) apps, and especially as lightweight helpers if you don't use a framework at all.
 In fact, the [project](http://atlas.newamerica.org) that first used patterns from this blog post is in transition to React, so there is a good chance I may follow up with specifics.